Top-down Assembly Design |

 If a fragment contains a part of the references in the geometric parameters, and some – out of geometrical parameters, it should be understood that simultaneously two different communication methods of a fragment and the assembly are used.
 If you change the source geometry of reference elements you should take care of the changes order and order of the reference elements updates .

+If you have problems updating the geometry of a fragment, you can remove the reference element from the geometry parameters.
 To remove a reference element from the geometric parameters, open the fragment's context menu (via the "3D model" window or the "Assembly Structure" window) and select Edit.
-You should expand the "Geometric parameters" tab in the properties window of the fragment and delete the geometrical parameter by pressing icon.
+You should expand the "Geometric parameters" tab in the properties window of the fragment and delete the geometrical parameter by pressing icon. |

 Non-adaptive fragment with reference elements.
 This variant of the fragment is one of the most common.
 This fragment can be created in the following cases:

-the user creates a fragment in the context of an assembly for which the fragment is a second-level fragment or lower;
+●the user creates a fragment in the context of an assembly for which the fragment is a second-level fragment or lower;

-the user specifies the source geometry not in the assembly, but in the fragments;
+●the user specifies the source geometry not in the assembly, but in the fragments;

-the user cancels the Create geometric adaptive parameters option when creating a reference element;
+●the user cancels the Create geometric adaptive parameters option when creating a reference element;

-the user selected the Create Fragment option in the Detail > Create command;
+●the user selected the Create Fragment option in the Detail > Create command;

 the user removed reference elements from the geometric parameters of the fragment.